 If someone had asked Isaiah, “Who were you writing about?
 Is it someone you know?” we can imagine his reply: “You know, I can’t say properly.
 I was asking these very questions myself, wondering, even trying to imagine, who this person could possibly be and how all this will unfold.”

 Unlike Isaiah, we need wonder no longer.
-We are blessed to be able to read our Bibles from back-to-front—and the explanations of the New Testament help us to see how everything, including Isaiah’s prophecy, points to the Lord Jesus.
+We are blessed to be able to read our Bibles from back to front—and the explanations of the New Testament help us to see how all of Scripture, including Isaiah’s prophecy, points to the Lord Jesus.

 Jesus in the Garden of Gethsemane

-What does it mean that Jesus was “the Suffering Servant?”
-To answer that question—even in part—we need to try to follow Jesus, on the evening of his crucifixion, to the garden of Gethsemane:
+What does it mean that Jesus was “the Suffering Servant”?
+To answer that question—at least in part—we need to try to follow Jesus, on the evening of His crucifixion, to the garden of Gethsemane:

-Paul offers us one answer: Jesus, he says, was made a curse for us, so that we might receive God’s blessing in him.8 And why was he made a “curse” for us?
-Because “he made him to be sin who knew no sin, so that in him we might become the righteousness of God.”9 The letter to the Hebrews also helps us: Jesus, it says, “made propitiation for the sins of the people”;10 he became the sacrifice that exhausts God’s wrath against our sin.
+Paul offers us one answer: Jesus, he says, was made a curse for us so that we might receive God’s blessing in him (Gal.
+3:13).
+And why was He made a “curse” for us?
+Because “he made him to be sin who knew no sin, so that in him we might become the righteousness of God” (2 Cor.
+5:21).
+The letter to the Hebrews also helps us: Jesus, it says, made “propitiation for the sins of the people” (Heb.
+2:17); He became the sacrifice that exhausts God’s wrath against our sin.

 We should note, though, how this portrait of Jesus as the Suffering Servant disarms the superficial triumphalism that sadly emanates from too many Christian organizations and churches.
 We often want a Jesus who does all the suffering.
 But what do we find in the Gospels?
-This: after Jesus tells the disciples, “The Son of Man must suffer many things and be rejected by the elders and the chief priests and the scribes and be killed,” he tells them, “If anyone would come after me, let him deny himself and take up his cross and follow me.
-For whoever would save his life will lost it, but whoever loses his life for my sake and the gospel’s will save it.”11
+This: after Jesus tells the disciples, “The Son of Man must suffer many things and be rejected by the elders and the chief priests and the scribes and be killed” (Mark 8:31), He tells them, “If anyone would come after me, let him deny himself and take up his cross and follow me.
+For whoever would save his life will lost it, but whoever loses his life for my sake and the gospel’s will save it” (vv.
+34–35).

-Yes, the servants of the Suffering Servant must suffer with him.
+Yes, the servants of the Suffering Servant must suffer with Him.
 It is the pathway to glory.
-If we hear God’s voice calling us toward hardship, then, let us not harden our hearts; instead, let us place our faith in the goodness of the one who suffered for our sake.
+If we hear God’s voice calling us toward hardship, then, let us not harden our hearts but instead place our faith in the goodness of the one who suffered for our sake.

 Other articles in this series: